kschultze/Learning-Python/Readme.txt

 I'm not taking the class formally, just going through the video lectures and doing the assignments.
 Thus I don't always follow every instruction in the assignments exactly.

 My level of programming experience coming into this class is pretty limitted.
 I have done a small to moderate amount of matlab programming and tinkered around with python a bit.
-Little to no formal training but picked up a bit of background on basic data structures and programming tools (loops, if statements, etc.)
+Little to no formal training but picked up a bit of background on basic data structures and programming tools (loops, branching, etc.)

 I encourage any constructive criticism that you think would help me learn!